Factors to Consider Before Starting an S Corp

 Steps for Forming an LLC and Electing S Corp Status in New York

 Starting a New York LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Collective to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to guide you through this process.

-There are five basic steps to start an LLC and elect S corp status:
+There are six basic steps to start an LLC and elect S corp status: